 - Experience and learn about classroom expectations from college professors.

-- Strengthen confidence in your English and math abilities.
+- Strengthen confidence in your writing, research and math abilities.

 - Prepare for urban health and wellness careers with daily development sessions.